 - Some mortgage industry professionals are pushing to increase conforming loan limits to add liquidity to the upper end of the residential housing market.

 Mortgage Deferral versus Mortgage Forbearance

 Mortgage deferrals may allow the homebuyer to make a few additional payments at the end of their mortgage payment period or make a slightly larger monthly payment until they catch up with their original amortization schedule.
 If you miss 3 months it could add 3 monthly payments to the end of your original loan term, or you could pay a couple hundred extra dollars per month with your regular monthly payment.

-Mortgage forebearance is simply the suspension of foreclosure.
-This means if you receive a forebearance for 6 months then when that 6 month period has ended you will end up needing to make your traditional monthly payment on the 7th month AND pay for 6 monthly payments you missed at the same time in a lump sum.
-If your monthly mortgage payment is $2,000 per month then if you have 6 months forebearance you will end up having to make a $14,000 payment in 7 months.
+Mortgage forbearance is simply the suspension of foreclosure.
+This means if you receive a forbearance for 6 months then when that 6 month period has ended you will end up needing to make your traditional monthly payment on the 7th month AND pay for 6 monthly payments you missed at the same time in a lump sum.
+If your monthly mortgage payment is $2,000 per month then if you have 6 months forbearance you will end up having to make a $14,000 payment in 7 months.

 When is the Best Time to Refinance?

 Mortgage rates recently reached all-time lows, though they may go even lower after the Federal Reserve rate cut news becomes old news and consumers are not overwhelming lenders.